 Title: Energising Development (EnDev) Nepal

-Commissioned by: German Federal Ministry for Economic Cooperation and Development (BMZ) within the scope of the EnDev energy partnership financed by the Netherlands, Germany, Norway, the United Kingdom, Switzerland and Sweden
+Commissioned by: German Federal Ministry for Economic Cooperation and Development (BMZ) within the scope of the EnDev energy partnership, financed by the Netherlands, Germany, Norway, the United Kingdom, Switzerland and Sweden

-Overall term: 2009 to 2019
+Overall term: 2009 to 2021

-This project is part of Energising Development (EnDev), a global, multi-donor energy partnership which aims to provide 20 million people worldwide with access to sustainable energy services by 2019.
-It is a results-oriented global programme, collectively financed by the Netherlands, Germany, Norway, the United Kingdom, Switzerland and Sweden.
-The respective governmental institutions are the German Federal Ministry for Economic Cooperation and Development (BMZ), the Norwegian Agency for Development Cooperation (NORAD), the UK Department for International Development (DFID), the Swiss Agency for Development and Cooperation (SDC) and the Swedish International Development Cooperation Agency (SIDA).
+This project is part of Energising Development (EnDev), which aims to provide reliable, affordable, socially acceptable and environmentally friendly energy services to people worldwide.
+It is a multi-donor partnership, currently financed and governed by the Dutch Ministry of Foreign Affairs (MFA NL), the German Federal Ministry for Economic Cooperation and Development (BMZ), the Norwegian Agency for Development Cooperation (NORAD), the UK Foreign Commonwealth and Development Office (FCDO), the Swiss Agency for Development and Cooperation (SDC) and the Swedish International Development Cooperation Agency (SIDA).